Greensboro Misdemeanors Attorneys

 Remember that many crimes can be tried as misdemeanors or felonies, depending on the circumstances, first offense versus multiple offenses, injuries, etc.

-Schlosser & Pritchard – Experienced Greensboro Misdemeanor Lawyers
+Schlosser & Pritchett – Experienced Greensboro Misdemeanor Lawyers

 A judge has a great deal of latitude in deciding what punishment will best fit your North Carolina misdemeanor.
 Schlosser & Pritchett, Greensboro’s misdemeanor and felony lawyers, are a dedicated team of seasoned litigators and negotiators who have tried hundreds of criminal cases.
 Our Greensboro lawyers understand the prosecution’s point of view, the state’s range of negotiable outcomes, and what types of arguments and evidence are likely to be effective.